mtds/dcos_notes/README.md

 * On RHEL 7 and CentOS 7, __firewalld__ must be stopped and disabled.
 * __NTP__ has to be enabled.

 Follow the steps described [here ('Advanced DCOS installation procedure for the open source version)'](https://docs.mesosphere.com/1.11/installing/oss/custom/advanced/): there will be a __bootstrap__ node, which will be used to jumpstart the installation of the nodes on the cluster (master or agents).
+Additional examples for the Mesos cluster configuration file are available [here](https://docs.mesosphere.com/1.11/installing/ent/custom/configuration/examples/).

 Start to configure the bootstrap node: use the files under the ``genconf`` subdirectory on this repo: